+You must determine that you qualify for a disaster distribution.
 You qualify for a disaster distribution as long as you sustain an economic loss on account of the disaster You may qualify regardless of your need or the actual amount of your loss.

 This legislation provides for tax favored withdrawals and repayments of such withdrawals.
 If you receive a qualified disaster distribution, it is taxable, but it is not subject to the 10% additional tax.
 You may include this distribution in your income ratably over a three year time period.
 Otherwise, you include the entire distribution in your income in the year you received the distribution.
 You are permitted to repay this distribution.
-If you os o, you need not include the distribution in your income.
+If you do so, you need not include the distribution in your income.
 You have 3 years from the day after the date you received the distribution to make a repayment.
 Amounts that are repaid are treated as a trustee-to-trustee transfer and are not included in income.
 Such repayment is not considered a rollover for purposes of the once per year rollover rule.
-You should review Form 89158 and Publication 976 for further IRA guidance.
+You should review Form 8915 and Publication 976 for further IRA guidance.

 IRS grants general tax relief for certain IRA owners who live in certain disaster areas.
 The federal tax laws give the IRS broad authority to grant relief when the President declares a disaster and FEMA designates an area or areas for assistance.
 This authority is set forth in Code section 7508A and regulation 301.7508.
 The primary relief given by the IRS is to extend the time a taxpayer has to file various tax returns and pay the tax owing.
-However, there are many deadlines by which a taxpayer, such as an IRA account holder, must complete a tax transaction.
+However, there are many deadlines by which a taxpayer, such as an IRA accountholder, must complete a tax transaction.
 However, it is possible, if there has been a disaster, that the IRS could extend a tax deadline.
 Regulation section 301.7508-I(c)(iii) provides for the postponement by the IRS of rules for making certain IRA contributions, taking certain distributions, recharacterizing IRA contributions or making rollovers.
 A person needs to determine if there is a public event which qualifies for the special rules and if he or she qualifies for the special tax rules.
 You should visit the IRS web site at www.irs.gov and review the guidance for tax relief in disaster situations.
 You should consult your tax advisor.

-Automatic 60 Day Extension of IRA Contribution Deadline And Other Tax Acts For Certain Federally Declared Disasters.
-The new law authorizes an automatic 60 day extension to file a tax return and certain other tax acts.
-With respect to IRAs and pension plans the 60 day extension shall apply to: annual IRA contributions which have a deadline of April 15 (with no extension), a withdrawal of an excess contribution made before the tax return due date (plus extensions), a recharacterizing of a contribution and making a rollover contribution.
+Automatic 60-day Extension of IRA Contribution Deadline And Other Tax Acts For Certain Federally Declared Disasters.
+The SECURE Act authorizes an automatic 60-day extension to file a tax return and certain other tax acts.
+With respect to IRAs and pension plans the 60-day extension shall apply to: annual IRA contributions which have a deadline of April 15 (with no extension), a withdrawal of an excess contribution made before the tax return due date (plus extensions), a recharacterizing of a contribution and making a rollover contribution.

 This automatic extension shall be in addition to or concurrent with other IRS guidance issued pursuant to other subsections of Code section 7508A.
-Past practice of the IRS was to not allow extensions of the contribution deadline for annual contributions.
-The contribution deadline is now extended for a disaster victim.

-The 60 day period ends on the date which is 60 days after the latest disaster incident date.
+The 60-day period ends on the date which is 60 days after the latest disaster incident date.

-The 60 day extension is granted to a qualified taxpayer who was in or in some cases was impacted by the disaster area.
+The 60-day extension is granted to a qualified taxpayer who was in or in some cases was impacted by the disaster area.